KaleoSoftware/documentation.kaleosoftware.com/docs/ServiceNow Deflection Mail Script.md

 ## End-User Experience
 The following screenshots show the flow from sending the initial email, through to closing the Incident.

+As usual, a person can send an email to the ServiceNow (SN) Helpdesk ...

 ![](/images/SNDeflectionMailScript1.jpg)

+... the email is converted into an Incident ...

 ![](/images/SNDeflectionMailScript2.jpg)

+...
+SN will respond to the requester with a confirmation email.
+If Kaleo has any matching results that may answer the person's question or issue, a section will be added to the bottom of the email with links to those results ...

 ![](/images/SNDeflectionMailScript3.jpg)

+... clicking a Kaleo link will open a browser to view the answer ...

 ![](/images/SNDeflectionMailScript4.jpg)

+...
+A note is saved to the SN Incident indicating the fact that the person viewed a particular Kaleo answer ...

 ![](/images/SNDeflectionMailScript5.jpg)

+...
+The requester can click the Close Ticket button while viewing the Kaleo answer ...

 ![](/images/SNDeflectionMailScript6.jpg)

+... the Incident will be marked closed and the close notes will indicate which Kaleo answer resolved the issue ...

 ![](/images/SNDeflectionMailScript7.jpg)

+...
+SN will notify the requester that their Incident has been closed.

 ![](/images/SNDeflectionMailScript8.jpg)